 So, minimal browserlets.

-Fluid.app (OSX).
+Fluid.app (macOS).
 No longer recommended because it’s unmaintained and obsolescent.
 The free version doesn’t isolate your workspace.
 I reckon the paid version (USD5) would be well worth it if it were maintained.

 - How To Turn Chrome or Firefox Into A Single-Site Browser.